Ryvenay/AFP2/doc/Test/Test Plan.md

 ## Overview

 As our development process will follow the scrum method, therefore we adjusted our testing cycles to this.
 Every week is a new sprint, and we test every module right after implementation.
 This means we execute tests and write testing documents and reports near the end of the current sprint.

+###	Functionality testing:

+This is used to check if your product is as per the specifications you intended for it as well as the functional requirements charted out in developmental documentation.
+Testing Activities includes:
+- Test all links in webpages are working correctly and make sure there are no broken links.

+Links to be checked will include:
+- Outgoing links
+- Internal links
+- Anchor links
+- Test Forms are working as expected.
+This will include:
+-- Scripting checks on the form are working as expected.
+(For example: if a user does not fill a mandatory field in a form an error message is shown.)
+-- Check default values are being populated
+-- Once submitted, the data in the forms is submitted to a live database or is linked to a working email address -- Forms are optimally formatted for better readability

+- Test HTML and CSS to ensure that search engines can check the site easily.
+This will include:
+-- Checking for Syntax Errors
+-- Readable Color Schemas
+-- Standard Compliance.
+Ensure standards are followed.